selfcustody/krux-file-signer/README.md

 # Krux File Signer (aka __ksigner__)

-Is a python script to help make airgapped signatures and verification of signatures of any file with a supported device with krux firmware.
+Is a python script to help make airgapped signatures with Krux devices.
+It also can verify the signatures.
+There's also a GUI version in development

 ## Development